Skip to navigation Skip to content

 Managers/Team Leaders are responsible for ensuring:

-• quality checking is performed on a daily basis for every processing day available on QBBI
+• quality checking is performed daily for every processing day available on QBBI

 • checking is undertaken by accredited Quality Checkers